LA189825/LaProwFX/README.md

 # LaProwFX

 **LaProwFX** is a personal **all-in-one Camera RAW–style shader** for ReShade.
-It’s not optimized and not meant to be perfect — just a convenient way to gather all the editing controls I want in one place, without having to chain multiple FX.
+It’s not optimized and not meant to be perfect, just a convenient way to gather all the editing controls I want in one place, without having to chain multiple FX.

 ---